bbauska/W3Cx-2of5/README.md

 The terms *"main"* and *"cross"* appear in the descriptions of flexbox and in multiple online tutorials you might find.
-However, they are <b>not<b> used in the names of any CSS properties or values.
+However, they are <b>not</b> used in the names of any CSS properties or values.
 The following properties control behavior along the main axis.
 We are already familiar with all of them, except justify-content.